GermanBrainRot/Project-Galileo/README.md

 #### Why Does This Not Break Things?

 It *does*!
 This is where my work differs from Barandes'.
-Barandes deserves credit for pointing out before me (though I have landed on the idea independently) that the Born rule should be applied universally, but he presents this as something that is in complete harmony with existing Quantum mechanics when I think it is not.
-But the change is *subtle*.
+The later Barandes, and this is his second big contribution, *also* applies the Born rule whenever it is meaningful - because his cartesian configuration space makes it simple for him (and me) to do so.
+He deserves credit for that!
+But, maybe confused by much more complicated math than mine, he presents this as something that is in complete harmony with existing Quantum mechanics when it is clearly not.
+How can you add the Born rule to the Feynman picture (which is equivalent to the Schrödinger equation) and *not* change the dynamics?
+You just did, champ (I just did it with less metaphysics)!
+That's a huge success, at it is philosophically grounded.

+But the change is empirically *subtle*.

 In the case that a single particle and a measurement device are the only thing that ever interacts, this produces the correct predictions by construction.